All You Need to Know about Wet Rot

-There are many different ways that timber can be affected making it unsound and in need of replacement or treatment.
+There are many different ways in which timber can be affected, making it unsound and in need of replacement or treatment.
 These include Dry Rot, Wet Rot, or Woodworm; here we focus on Wet Rot.

 While each fungus has its own unique features, the general appearance of wet rot is similar – as is the treatment.
 Wet rot is typically confined to the area of dampness because the mycelium does not spread into walls.

 Wet rot is not as destructive as dry rot, however can and does cause structural damage.

 Signs of Wet Rot in Timber Floors

 Wet Rot decay is usually first identified when floor timbers start to bounce or have movement.

 Skirting boards affected show signs of cracking even through paint.
 The unpainted unprotected rear of a skirting board will be more vulnerable to wet rot decay.